-With the beginning of D&D at PORTS, DOE is working with the Ohio Historic Preservation Office and other stakeholders to determine how best to document the history associated with the gaseous diffusion process buildings and other areas that are part of D&D. In 2012, DOE released the PORTS Virtual Museum to the public at www.portsvirtualmuseum.org.
-The museum is intended to preserve photos, video, oral histories, and other information associated with operation of PORTS.
+With the beginning of D&D at PORTS, DOE is working with the Ohio Historic Preservation Office and other stakeholders to determine how best to document the history associated with the gaseous diffusion process buildings and other areas that are part of D&D. The PORTS Virtual Museum (www.portsvirtualmuseum.org) is intended to preserve photos, video, oral histories, and other information associated with operation of PORTS.